dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1751: Conflict escalation leads to severe societal impacts.
+### T1751: Conflict effects include loss of lives and destabilization.

 |Support|
 |---|